joshjms/pocket-watch/README.md

 # Pocket Watch

-REST API for running malicious code in a sandboxed environment.
+REST API for running unreliable code in a sandboxed environment.